 People often find themselves using a budget for several reasons in their daily finances.

-Below are some defining reasons why to create a budget:
+Below are reasons why to create a budget:

 - Finding a way to save more money